 How to Find the Right Products for Your Curl Pattern

-Mastering the concepts of porosity, elasticity, and curl variance are essential to identifying which hair products, such as the best shampoo for curly hair, will bring out your curls’ best features.
+Determining curl type is the first step to finding the right products.
+Next, mastering the concepts of porosity, elasticity, and curl variance are essential to identifying which hair products, such as the best shampoo for curly hair, will bring out your curls’ best features.

 What is hair porosity?
 Hair porosity refers to how well your hair absorbs moisture.
 Low-porous hair tends to repel water, while high-porous hair readily absorbs it.

-Understanding your porosity for men with curly hair can help determine which products will work best for your unique texture and needs.
+Understanding your porosity for men with curly hair can help determine which products work best for your unique texture and needs.
 High-porous curls may need a heavier moisturizer or cream, while low-porous curls may prefer lighter conditioners and styling products.

 To determine your porosity level, try performing a simple strand test.
 Grab a small section of hair from near your neck and gently tug on it.
 If your hair separates easily into strands, you have high porosity; if it resists being pulled apart, you have low porosity.